shashankkpsingh-droid/Bihar-District-Decision-Intelligence-Platform-Project/BDDIP_Final_README_GitHub.md

 - **Rainfall Data (2026)**
 - **District Master**

-The exact source details, fields, transformations, assumptions, and limitations are documented separately in the project documentation.
+The exact source details, fields, transformations, assumptions, and limitations are documented separately in the project documentations.

 ---